jpjpjp/analyze-mint-transactions/README.md

 Empower's exported transaction format differs slightly from Mint's.
 As a consequence, data exported from Empower must be saved to an empower specific csv file (ie: `empower-transactions.csv`) and transformed to mint format before it can be operated on.

 Empower users **must** set PATH_TO_NEW_TRANSACTIONS to the name of the csv file exported from Empower, and set NEW_TRANSACTION_SOURCE to "empower".
 The tools will transform this data to mint format, and add new transactions to the csv filename specified by PATH_TO_YOUR_TRANSACTIONS in [expenses_config.py](./expenses_config.py)

+Over time users can choose to do small periodic exports of Empower data to be merged with their local copy of historical data in PATH_TO_YOUR_TRANSACTIONS, or they can simply export all of their transaction data from Empower, each time they run the tool.
+If choosing the latter approach, delete the local copy of the PATH_TO_YOUR_TRANSACTIONS file before running the tool so that it does not interactively ask the user how to manage duplicate transactions.

 ## Preparing to extract just the Spending and Income transactions